Python Tuples Sets

 • Unique: Duplicate elements are automatically removed.

-• No Indexing: Since sets are unordered, they do not support indexing or slicing.
+• No Indexing: Due to their unordered nature, sets do not allow indexing or slicing.

 Syntax